-While you’ll find plenty of small towns throughout the South, bigger cities like New Orleans, Louisiana have plenty of charm all their own.
+While you’ll find plenty of small towns throughout the South, bigger cities like New Orleans, Louisiana, have their charm.
 Renowned as the home of the annual Mardi Gras festival, New Orleans is known for its vibrant music, mysterious voodoo legends, and scenic bayous and wetlands.

 If you head north from Texas, you’ll find yourself in a region of the USA known as the Midwest.
-There you’ll find underrated destinations like Kansas City, which is home to attractions like the SEA LIFE Kansas City Aquarium, LEGOLAND Discovery Center, and several great art museums.
+You’ll find underrated destinations like Kansas City, home to attractions like the SEA LIFE Kansas City Aquarium, LEGOLAND Discovery Center, and several great art museums.

-One of the Midwest’s most famous cities, however, is undoubtedly Chicago, IL.
+However, one of the Midwest’s most famous cities is undoubtedly Chicago, IL.
 The city is known for its colorful history, particularly during the 1920s when it was a haven for mobsters and speakeasies.

-Learn all about the city’s more infamous history with a Gangsters and Ghosts tour or tap into your macabre side with a visit to the Medieval Torture Museum.
+Learn about the city’s more infamous history with a Gangsters and Ghosts tour, or tap into your macabre side with a visit to the Medieval Torture Museum.
 When it comes to food, you shouldn’t miss out on Chicago’s legendary pizza, a regional favorite that is renowned throughout the USA.

-If you want to see the USA at its most beautiful, then head west towards the rocky mountain regions.
+If you want to see the USA’s most beautiful, head west towards the rocky mountain regions.
 While there are plenty of great locations throughout the area, most people agree that the Black Hills of South Dakota offer some of the most stunning national parks in the USA.

 When designing your trip to South Dakota, we’d advise honing in on areas west of the Colorado River.
 That’s where you’ll find some of the most incredible monuments in the USA, such as Mount Rushmore and Crazy Horse Memorial.